ideal-lab5/ideal-network/README.md

 This repository contains implementations of the Ideal Network parachain node.

+**WARNING**: This is a work in progress and is not ready for production use as it is based on an [unsafe version of the Drand pallet](https://github.com/ideal-lab5/pallet-drand/blob/main/docs/how_it_works.md#assumption-and-limitations).

 ## Build

 Use the following command to build the node without launching it: